emacsmirror/run-stuff/readme.rst

 Not every command makes sense to alias or wrap in a shell script, sometimes there are tasks you run every so often or paths you might want to go back to later on.

-This makes it easy to have add-hoc files where day-to-day tasks/files are stored for quick access *(a step up from hoping that handy command remains in you're shells search history)*.
+This makes it possible to use a file *(org-mode or just a text file)* as a convenient ad-hoc reference for miscellaneous commands and files *(a step up from hoping that handy command remains in you're shells search history)*.